List of BASIC dialects: Q

 (DOS on the PC) by Microsoft.
 An evolution of BASICA/GW-BASIC to block-structured lexical syntax that does not require line numbers, with many added intrinsic functions and language features (e.g. loop and conditional control constructs, file modes, and mixed-language programming support).
-Has an Integrated Development Environment (IDE), intended to compete with Borland Turbo language products (e.g. Turbo BASIC and especially the contemporarily popular Turbo Pascal).
+Has an integrated development environment, intended to compete with Borland Turbo language products (e.g. Turbo BASIC and especially the contemporarily popular Turbo Pascal).
 Mostly backward-compatible with BASICA source code.
 Includes a compiler and linker, and produces MS-DOS executables.
 Released in versions 1.0, 2.0.
 3.0.
 4.0, & 4.5.
 QuickBASIC 4.5 was released in 1988.
 The QuickBASIC 4.5 IDE includes an interpreter, syntax checking, debugging aids, and online help including a full language reference.